 Logic Pro offers a comprehensive MIDI editor that allows you to edit individual notes, adjust velocities, and create complex musical arrangements.
 The software also provides advanced features such as MIDI transformation, which allows you to apply various transformations to MIDI data, including transposition, humanization, and quantization.

-Ableton’s MIDI editor is also highly capable, offering a range of editing tools and features.
+Ableton’s MIDI editor is also highly capable, offering a range of editing and .
 The software allows you to edit individual MIDI notes, adjust velocities, and create musical arrangements with ease.
 Ableton also provides advanced MIDI effects, such as arpeggiators and chord generators, that can be used to enhance your compositions.

-In summary, both Logic Pro and Ableton offer powerful MIDI editing and manipulation tools that allow you to create intricate musical arrangements and work with virtual instruments.
+In summary, both Logic Pro and Ableton offer powerful MIDI editing and manipulation that allow you to create intricate musical arrangements and work with virtual instruments.

 Virtual Instruments and Plugins